KidElectric/dlc_protocol/README.md

 		1. See: pysftp_example.py for simple call
 		1. See: pysftp_upload.py for full upload pseudo-code example

-1. Import DLC docker from dockerhub and make a singularity image
+1. Import DLC docker from dockerhub and turn it into a Singularity image (.simg)

-	1. Log into server using ssh (described above)
+	1. Log into the analysis cluster using ssh (described above)

-	1. Load singularity: module load singularity
+	1. Load Singularity software on the cluster: module load singularity

-	1. Move to desired directory for singularity image, for example: cd $SCRATCH
+	1. Move to your desired directory for singularity image, for example: cd $SCRATCH

-	1. Import a working DLC docker and create singularity image:
+	1. Import the DLC docker and create singularity image:

 		`singularity build dlc_217.simg docker://kidelectric/deeplabcut:ver_2_1_7`

 	1. Your current directory should have a file called dlc_217.simg when this is done.

-	1. You should be able to run a shell in this image, for example:
+	1. You can run a shell command in this image, for example:

 		`singularity shell dlc_217.simg`
 	1. Note: deeplabcut is available as a module in python3 in this image